“Ode to a Nightingale” (1819) by John Keats

 The poem Ode to a Nightingale presents a clear contrast between the world of the nightingale and the world of human beings.
 The nightingale’s world is shown as peaceful, joyful, and free from pain.
 The bird sings happily in nature without worrying about sickness, aging, or death.
 On the other hand, the human world is full of suffering and difficulties.
 People grow old, become weak, and eventually die.
 The poet feels deeply troubled by these realities.
 Because of this contrast, he wishes to join the nightingale’s world through imagination.
 This comparison highlights the poet’s longing for beauty, peace, and freedom from the struggles of life.

-4. Explain the role of imagination in the poem.
+4. Explain the role of imagination in “Ode to a Nightingale” by John Keats.

 Answer: